 Further labs are forthcoming, he said.

 “Shout out to NJCBA’s (NJ CannaBusiness Association) Testing Committee,” Brown said.
-“We have faith with all of them.”
+“We have faith in all of them.”

 Brown noted that 11 adult-use dispensary licenses, 92 cultivation licenses, 45 manufacturing licenses, and four testing labs had been approved for a total of 152 New Jersey adult-use cannabis licenses.